TOP 100 BEST REVIEWED FILM FESTIVAL

 There is no limit to the number of entries you may submit.
 A separate entry and entry fee must accompany each work.

-The Beaufort International Film Festival reserves the right not to choose a winner from any of the following categories: Screenplay, Animation, Student, Feature, Documentary and Short.
+The Beaufort International Film Festival reserves the right not to choose a winner from any of the competing categories listed in the description.

 TERMS AND CONDITIONS

 By your submission of a program to the Beaufort International Film Festival you authorize us to use your program in all promotions for the festival and for the Beaufort Film Society.
 This would include encore presentations after the festival to which accepted.